Part-Time Fighter Pilot Jobs in the Air National Guard

-The Air National Guard is the Air Force counterpart of the fifty state militias.
-As such there are one or more Air National Guard units located within each of the fifty U.S. states as well as in the U.S. Commonwealth of Puerto Rico and the U.S. territories of Guam and the Virgin Islands.
+The Air National Guard is the Air Force counterpart of the 50 state militias.
+As such, there are one or more Air National Guard units located within each of the 50 U.S. states as well as in the U.S. Commonwealth of Puerto Rico and the U.S. territories of Guam and the Virgin Islands.

 Like the Army National Guard, Air National Guard units are state units and each state unit has the governor of the state, not the President of the U.S. as their commander in chief.
 Officers in the National Guard receive their commissions from their respective state legislature and not the U.S. Congress (although all pilots and most other officers also receive commissions as reserve officers in the USAF from Congress).

 While Army and Air National Guard units are under the command of their respective state governors, Article II, Section 2 of the U.S. Constitution (which reads: "The President shall be commander in chief of the Army and Navy of the United States, and of the militia of the several states, when called into the actual service of the United States") allows the President of the United States to temporarily take over a state Army or Air National Guard unit and place it under his command during a war or other national emergency.
 Because of this, most officers in the Air National Guard have both a state commission and a Federal commission as a reserve officer in the U.S. Air Force.

 Current Air National Guard Fighter AircraftClick thumbnail to view full-size

 According to the Air National Guard's recruiting information website, GoANG.com, the Air National Guard currently flies four types of fighter aircraft and these are:

 The Air National Guard also flies the following other types of military aircraft:

 - C-5 Airlift